strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/controllers.md

 A new controller can be created:

-- manually with the following procedure, starting at step 1
+- manually, starting at step 1 of the following procedure,
 - or automatically, using the [`strapi generate` interactive CLI](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate) then jumping directly to step 4 of the following procedure if controller customizations are required.

 To create a v4 controller: